Puss in Boots (2011 film): Plot

 Puss in Boots is a Spanish-speaking anthropomorphic cat, named for his signature pair of boots.
 A fugitive on the run from the law, Puss is seeking to restore his lost honor.
 One night, he learns that the murderous outlaw couple Jack and Jill have the magic beans he has long sought, which can lead him to a giant's castle known by legend to contain valuable golden goose eggs.

 When Puss attempts to steal the beans at their hideout, a female cat named Kitty Softpaws interrupts.
 She was hired to steal them as well by Humpty Alexander Dumpty, a talking egg and Puss' long-estranged childhood friend from the orphanage in San Ricardo, where they both were raised.
 Puss tells Kitty his origin story; he has been on the run from the law ever since Humpty tricked him into assisting in what turned out to be a failed bank robbery when they were teenagers.
 Humpty eventually persuades Puss to join them in finding the beans and retrieving the golden eggs.

 Puss and Kitty's relationship turns romantic and, despite Puss's initial grudge against Humpty, he slowly warms up to him.
 The trio steals the beans from Jack and Jill and plants them in the desert.
-They ride the beanstalk into the clouds, talking in a high-pitched voice due to the thin air and enter the giant's castle.

-There, Humpty reveals to Puss that the giant died a long time ago, but they manage to avoid the "Great Terror" who guards the Golden Goose and the golden eggs.
-They soon realize the eggs are too heavy so decide to steal the Golden Goose after witnessing it lay miniature ones.
+They ride the beanstalk into the clouds and enter the giant's castle.
+There, Humpty reveals the giant died a long time ago, but they manage to avoid the "Great Terror" who guards the Golden Goose and the golden eggs.
+They soon realize the eggs are too heavy, so they decide to steal the Golden Goose after witnessing it lays them.
 They manage to escape the castle and cut down the beanstalk.
 After celebrating, the group is ambushed by Jack and Jill, and Puss is knocked unconscious.

 When he wakes, Puss assumes Humpty and Kitty were kidnapped and tracks Jack and Jill's wagon back to San Ricardo, where he learns that the kidnapping was staged.
 Jack, Jill, and Kitty are all working for Humpty, who is seeking revenge against him for abandoning him to be arrested.
 Puss is surrounded by the town's militia and turns himself in following pleas from his adoptive mother, Imelda.
 As he is hauled away to prison, Humpty is celebrated as a hero for bringing the wealth of golden eggs to the townspeople.